HR Newswire sign up

 www.ifebp.org

 Certified Employee Benefit Specialist (CEBS): The CEBS program offers designations in three distinct areas of specialization: group benefits, retirement and compensation.
 The Group Benefits Associate (GBA), Retirement Plans Associate (RPA) and Compensation Management Specialist (CMS) designations form the core of the CEBS curriculum.
-Earn a designation in each of the specialty tracks and receive credit that will qualify toward earning the CEBS designation.
+Earn a designation in each of the specialty tracks and receive credit to qualify towards earning the CEBS designation.

 International Personnel Management Association – Canada